sdepold/javascript-basics/data-types/01-linked-lists/README.md

 - Insertion and Deletion Operations are Easier
 - Efficient Memory Utilization ,i.e no need to pre-allocate memory
 - Faster Access time,can be expanded in constant time without memory overhead

+## Disadvantages
+- Arrays are faster when it comes to random access.
+They are clear winners here as random access needs linear time in case of linked lists, but only constant time in arrays.
+- Arrays are faster when you iterate from the beginning to the end because of spatial and temporal locality because of which they can make use of cache.

 ## Methods of linked lists